 Want to skip ahead and get a Mongo BI solution launched?
 Check out our MongoDB Analytics page where you can start a Knowi trial.
 You can also set up a 15-minute call with a member of our team to see if Knowi may be a good BI solution for your project.

 - MongoDB’s Data Explorer Tools

 In the first part of our MongoDB series, we provided an overview of MongoDB Atlas, MongoDB’s cloud-based, open-source, NoSQL database offered as a fully managed DBaaS.
 It’s one thing to find a home for your data, it’s another thing to be able to understand it and put it to use.
-In this post, we’ll provide an overview of existing visualization tools for your MongoDB data, including MongoDB’s own data explorer tools, traditional BI tools, and native solutions like MongoDB Charts and Knowi.
+In this post, we’ll provide an overview of existing visualization tools for performing and visualizing MongoDB analytics, including MongoDB’s own data explorer tools, traditional BI tools, and native solutions like MongoDB Charts and Knowi.

 MongoDB’s Data Explorer Tools

 First, we’ll discuss MongoDB’s explorer tools MongoDB Data Explorer and MongoDB Compass.
 While useful, keep in mind that these are merely GUI tools that allow you to visually interact with your data and not meant for more meaningful visualizations.

 MongoDB Data Explorer

 MongoDB Data Explorer is a powerful feature available only in MongoDB Atlas.
 It comes with full CRUD functionality and allows you to query, explore, and take action on data residing inside your MongoDB Atlas cluster right from your web browser.